Quick Answer

 Annual Re-Verification

-Heritage Web automatically re-checks verified credentials each year to ensure they remain active and valid.
-If issues are found:
+Heritage Web automatically re-checks verified credentials on an annual schedule to ensure they remain active and valid.
+During this process:

-Your license status will be updated
+Your license status and verification status are updated as needed

 Important Notes